fs-c/votsec/SETUP.md

 You could now host the files in the `build/` directory using a regular Web server (like nginx), but for simplicitiy's sake this won't be outlined in more detail here.

-In order to cover the most basic use case, starting a developemnt server, simply do
+In order to cover the most basic use case, starting a development server, simply do

 ```bash
 # Start the dev-server